k8-proxy/p-k8-jmeter-test-engine-v1/jmeter-icap/scripts/README.md

     pip3 install -r requirements.txt
 ```

-3. Create config.env file by copying the existing [config.env](https://github.com/k8-proxy/p-k8-jmeter-test-engine/blob/master/src/controller/docker-jmeter-c-icap/config.env) sample file.
+3. Create a new config.env file or modify [the existing one here](https://github.com/k8-proxy/p-k8-jmeter-test-engine/blob/master/jmeter-icap/scripts/config.env) provided as a sample file.
 Update the values there to correspond to your test setup - [refer to the table of parameters available below](#options-available-for-the-create-stack-dashpy-script)

 5. If using AWS Secrets Manager to store the Grafana API Key, a secret name would need to be provided either in the config.env file or via the command line: